Drawing Angles In Standard Position

 Drawing Angles in Radians

 The process of drawing angles in radians is similar to drawing angles in degrees.
 The main difference is that instead of using degree markings, you use radian markings.
-For example, π/2 radians is equivalent to 90°, π radians is 180°, and 3π/2 radians is 270°.
+To give you an idea, π/2 radians is equivalent to 90°, π radians is 180°, and 3π/2 radians is 270°.

 Illustrative Examples: